Little Bay, Montserrat

 Little Bay is a port town under construction which is intended to be the future capital of the island of Montserrat, a British Overseas Territory in the Caribbean.
 It is adjacent to the town of Brades, where government headquarters are currently located.

 History

-The official capital of Montserrat at Plymouth, in the south of the island, was abandoned in 1997 after it was buried by the 1995 eruption of the Soufriere Hills volcano.
-Interim government buildings have since been built at Brades, becoming the political capital in 1998.
-The move was initially intended to be temporary, but it has remained the island's de facto capital ever since.
+The de jure capital of Montserrat at Plymouth, in the south of the island, was abandoned in 1997 after it was buried by the 1995 eruption of the Soufrière Hills volcano.
+Interim government buildings have since been built at Brades, becoming the temporary capital in 1998.
+Although this move was initially intended to be temporary, it has remained the island's de facto capital ever since.

 The project is funded by the Government of Montserrat and the UK Government's Department for International Development.
 Following the death in 1997 of Diana, Princess of Wales, the island authorities began the process for seeking approval to name the new capital Port Diana.